-- If your parents income has dropped by at least 15% since the 2015/16 tax year then they will need to also complete a current year income assessment form.
+- If your parents' income has dropped by at least 15% since the 2016/17 tax year, they will need to also complete a current year income assessment form.

 Applications will continue to be processed throughout the year and will take at least four to six weeks(approximately) to be assessed, provided all the information required is received.

 Take a look at our finance presentation which explains the application process and what you can apply for.

 2018/19 Student Finance England offline application forms

 These forms are an alternative to the online application process detailed above: